magento/knowledge-base/docs/guides/kb-formatting-guide.md

 ORDER BY (DATA_LENGTH + INDEX_LENGTH) DESC;
 ```

+According to our linting rules, you always need to specify a language for a code block.

 For the list of supported languages check https://github.com/github/linguist/blob/master/lib/linguist/languages.yml.

 If the highlighting doesn't work for a certain language in markdown, to make it at least highlighted when published to https://support.magento.com/hc/en-us/, use the following HTML: